 - Fertility.
-Per medicalnewstoday.com, an inadequate intake of zinc has been found to be a risk factor for low sperm quality as well as male infertility.
+An inadequate intake of zinc has been found to be a risk factor for low sperm quality as well as male infertility.

 - Colds.
-Several studies mentioned at docsopinion.com showed that zinc lozenges can reduce the duration and severity of colds.
+Several studies showed that zinc lozenges can reduce the duration and severity of colds.

 - Diarrhea.
-A study referenced at medicalnewstoday.com followed a Bangladesh nationwide public health campaign for increased zinc use for diarrhea among children.
+A Medical News Today followed a Bangladesh nationwide public health campaign for increased zinc use for diarrhea among children.
 It showed that a 10-day regimen of zinc tablets proved not only successful in treating diarrhea but also suppressing future such bouts.

-When it comes to dietary supplements and zinc supplementation, not all zinc's are alike leaving many to ask what is the best supplement for zinc? from zinc acetate to zinc sulfate, you'll see quite a few different types of zinc dietary supplements on the market.
+When it comes to dietary supplements and zinc supplementation, not all zinc's are alike leaving many to ask what is the best supplement for zinc from zinc acetate to zinc sulfate, you'll see quite a few different types of zinc dietary supplements on the market.
 The two biggest difference is yield volume and absorbsion rates.
-Here are some of the types of zinc's on the market in a rough ranking by absorbsion rates:

 - Zinc Sulfate